axel-peter-krebs/msys2-installer-cmake/README.txt

 Installation steps:

-	* Download MSYS2-base installer and install into folder 'msys2' (this can be changed via 'msys2.properties' file).
+	* Download MSYS2-base installer and install into folder 'msys2' (this can be changed via the 'msys2.properties' file).
-	* Configure MSYS2 installation: A User for building packages should be established, defaulting to user 'vagrant' (therefore, MSYS configuration files reside in folder 'vagrant', but must be renamed before being usable).
+	* Configure MSYS2 installation: A User for building packages should be established, defaulting to user 'qafila' (arab. for 'caravan').
-	  Note: Some commands are not available in the base MSYS2 installation, e.g. 'makepkg'; therfore, these _must_ be run on a command line tool like Bash, which is only possible "within" the MSYS2 installation.
+	  Note: Some commands are not available in the base MSYS2 installation, e.g. 'makepkg'; therefore, these _must_ be run on a command line tool like Bash, which is only possible "within" the MSYS2 installation.
 	* In order to connect and download GitHub sources, he/she should be able to connect via the GitHub SSH device..
 	  -> Use MSYS2 GNU tools to generate keys